kdan80/v5/content/featured/MusicApp/index.md

     - Cloudfront
 ---

-A fullstack music streaming app built with Next.js.
-Media is hosted in an S3 Bucket and streamed via Cloudfront.
+A fullstack music streaming app built with Next.js and hosted on Railway.app.
+Media is hosted in an S3 Bucket and streamed via Cloudfront with presigned urls.